-D2.1 It is prohibited for any resident to possess a firearm, electric weapon or device except as permitted below, destructive device, or other weapon including a razor blade, box cutter, dirk, knife (other than a common pocketknife, plastic knife, or blunt-bladed table knife), archery bows and arrows, metallic knuckles, slingshot, billie-club, tear gas gun, chemical weapon or device, or other deadly weapon in University Housing
+D2.1 It is prohibited for any person to possess a firearm, electric weapon or device, destructive device, or other weapon including a razor blade, box cutter, dirk, knife (other than a common pocketknife, plastic knife, or blunt-bladed table knife), metallic knuckles, slungshot, billie, tear gas gun, chemical weapon or device, or other deadly weapon on University property, University-controlled property or at University-sponsored events.

-It is not a violation for a registered student to possess a stun gun or nonlethal electric weapon or device designed solely for defensive purposes so long as the weapon does not fire a dart or projectile.
+It is not a violation for a registered student to possess a stun gun or nonlethal electric weapon or device designed solely for defensive purposes (such as pepper spray) so long as the weapon does not fire a dart or projectile.